 Madeline E. Goolie (MEG)

 Madeline Eileen Goolie, known as MEG, is an Alaskan born printmaking and multimedia artist.
-She is pursuing a Bachelor of Fine Arts degree at Washington State University with a focus on relief printmaking.
+She earned a Bachelor of Fine Arts degree at Washington State University with a focus on relief printmaking.
 Her practice grows naturally out of her time spent in the wilderness of the Alaskan coast where she has had many encounters with the numerous animal inhabitants of the region.
 Her recent work explores themes of memory, loss, and familial connections through symbolic animal imagery.
 Madeline actively showcases her work at galleries, fairs, and artist markets throughout the Inland / Pacific Northwest and Alaska.

 Gamblin Undergraduate Award recipient